k2052/developer.2052.me/source/partials/about.md

 I'm a polyglot and my [Github](http://github.com/k2052) is more varied than analogies.
 I believe in the [Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html) and I know every pattern under the sun.
 I know when abstraction is overkill and when it makes everything magical.
-I have dabbled in everything from Haskell to ClojureScript.
+I have dabbled in everything from PHP to ClojureScript.
 Chances are if I'm not good at it now I could get good at it.

 ## Core Skills